US, China relations begin to cool as Trump's honeymoon with Xi ends

 Sanctions placed on Chinese bank

-On Thursday, the Trump administration announced plans to go ahead with a $1.4 billion arms sale to Taiwan, a move which has angered Beijing, which still considers the island a rogue province and part of mainland China.
+On Thursday, the Trump administration announced plans to go ahead with a $1.4 billion arms sale to Taiwan originally signed by the Obama administration.
+The unexpected timing of the deal -- which comes while Xi is in Hong Kong commemorating the 20th anniversary of the city's return to China -- surprised many analysts.

+The agreement, which was always likely to have gone ahead, appeared to have been at least temporarily shelved, as Trump looked to build closer ties with China.
+It's sudden reemergence will likely have angered Beijing, which considers Taiwan a rogue province and part of mainland China.

-The arms sale came the same day as new sanctions were announced on China's Bank of Dandong, which the US accuses of supporting illegal North Korean financial activity.
+The sale came the same day as new sanctions were announced on China's Bank of Dandong, which the US accuses of supporting illegal North Korean financial activity.
 On Tuesday, a new US government report labeled China as one of the world's worst offenders in human trafficking.

 "From the beginning, President Trump has tied all these US-China issues together expecting cooperation from China on North Korea for cooperation from the US on these other issues," said Anthony Ruggiero, a North Korea expert and senior fellow at the Defense for Democracy.